HITECHCRIME/HC_SG301_Isolate/README.md

-isolate your fears inna jail of the mind i'm insane, inmate of my dread, feeling just fine make it sane, my belief is in vain

-make it sane my belief in vain in the past what was done was the pain of it all it would last
+isolate your fears inna jail of the mind i'm insane, inmate of my dread, feeling just fine make it sane, my belief is in vain make it sane my belief is in vain in the past what was done was the pain of it all it would last took a single approach on a vicious reproach ey